 Low-fat items that have substituted fat with added sugar in it, such as fat-free yoghurt

 Prefer high-fibre, slow-release carbohydrates

 Carbohydrates and Diabetes

-Limit refined carbohydrates like white bread, pasta, and rice, as well as soda, candy, packaged meals, and snack foods.
-High glycemic index (GI) foods spike your blood sugar rapidly, while low GI foods have the least effect on blood sugar.
+Confine processed carbs like white bread, rice, and, pasta, confectionery, packaged meals, as well as soda, and fast foods.
+One approach to manage diabetes with diet is to adjust high-GI and low-GI foods.
+High glycemic index (GI) foods fasten your blood sugar quickly, while low GI foods have the slightest effect on blood sugar.

-Choose carbs that are packed with fiber and don’t spike your blood sugar.
+Choose carbs that are packed with fibre and don’t spike your blood sugar.